 “We have found that this need to alter SMS termination has disappeared through the years because of increasing competition from over-the-top offerings … And because maximum cellular plans within the market now provide unlimited SMS.”

-The ACCC had closing introduced a public inquiry into the MTAS in May 2014 after a lengthy assessment into the carrier, with the purchaser watchdog revealing its intention to regulate SMS pricing for the primary time.
+The ACCC had closely introduced a public inquiry into the MTAS in May 2014 after a lengthy assessment of the carrier, with the purchaser watchdog revealing its intention to regulate SMS pricing for the first time.

-In August 2015, the ACCC then posted its very last selection, saying that mobile community operators can rate each different and glued-line community operators 1.7 cents consistent with minute for calls, and 0.03 cents consistent with SMS.
+In August 2015, the ACCC posted its very last selection, saying that mobile community operators can rate each other and glued-line community operators 1.7 cents consistent with minute for calls and 0.03 cents consistent with SMS.

-Both Telstra and Vodafone Australia had objected to 2014-15 MTAS inquiry’s choice to hold regulating SMS pricing, and the new decision is a welcome reprieve for Vodafone.
+Both Telstra and Vodafone Australia objected to the 2014-15 MTAS inquiry’s decision to hold regulating SMS pricing, and the new decision is a welcome reprieve for Vodafone.

 “Vodafone welcomes the ACCC’s decision to decontrol SMS terminating offerings and to hold the law of voice terminating offerings.
-Vodafone has constantly encouraged in opposition to the regulation of SMS terminating services,” a Vodafone spokesperson advised ZDNet.
+Vodafone has constantly encouraged opposition to regulating SMS terminating services,” a Vodafone spokesperson advised ZDNet.

-“Vodafone believes that the ACCC’s decision will result in higher outcomes for Australian clients, specially those maximum susceptible to scams.”
+“Vodafone believes that the ACCC’s decision will result in higher outcomes for Australian clients, especially those most susceptible to scams.”